by Andrea Blundell

 4. You feel empathy and kindness for the other person.

-Anger or meanness close us down to connection, as does judgement and criticism.
+Anger or being mean close us down to connection, as does judgement and criticism.

 Human connection is usually kind.
 Sure, we can feel connected laughing with others about someone else.
 But often afterwards there is a hollow feeling, which shows it wasn’t connection at all.